JWolvers/jotihunt-api-cache/README.md

 # jotihunt-api-cache
-C# server that caches the responses of (Jotihunt API)[https://jotihunt.net/page/api] to prevent hitting the rate limit
+C# server that caches the responses of [https://jotihunt.net/page/api](Jotihunt API) to prevent hitting the rate limit